Cornell Law School

 Academic Programs And Curriculum

 Cornell Law School offers a variety of academic programs for students interested in pursuing a legal career.
-The school’s flagship program is the Juris Doctor (JD) degree, which can be completed in three years or combined with other degrees or programs.
+The school’s flagship program is the Juris Doctor (J.D.) degree, which can be completed in three years or combined with other degrees or programs.

-Among the highly ranked law schools, this school also offers a Master of Laws (LLM) degree for foreign-trained lawyers who want to gain exposure to American law and practice.
-Additionally, the school offers a Doctor of Science of Law (JSD) degree for scholars who want to conduct original research in a specialized field of law.
+Among the highly ranked law schools, this school also offers a Master of Laws (LL.M.) degree for foreign-trained lawyers who want to gain exposure to American law and practice.
+Additionally, the school offers a Doctor of Science of Law (J.S.D) degree for scholars who want to conduct original research in a specialized field of law.

 The school’s curriculum is designed to provide students with a solid legal theory and practice foundation and an opportunity to explore their interests and passions.
 The curriculum includes required courses, elective courses, clinics, externships, journals, moot courts, and seminars.